 Simpson and Elliott

 nated as 'Governor's Day', and Mr. and Mrs. A. Coyle were Falls last Thursday.

-Misses Christene Burton and business visitors in Wichita Merle Dingus were visitors in Abilene last Friday.
+Misses Christene Burton ar that Governor Shivers had ac- business visitors in Wichita Merle Dingus were visitors Abilene last Friday.

-SUPER- ME GAUGE
+SUPERATINE GAUGE

-100% ZEPHYR WOOL by Tish-u-Knit
+100% ZEPHYR WOOL by Tish-u- Knit

 Knitted perfection . . . and warm as a cocoon.
-A beautifu long-sleeved cardigan over matching short-sleeved slipover.
+A beautiful long-sleeved cardigan over matching short-sleeved slipover.
 Of puff-soft 100% wool in zephyr super-fine gauge.
 Sizes 34 to 40.
+In newest Fall colors.

+the slipover \$3.98

+the cardigan

+Cobb's

+DEPARTMENT STORE

+Successors to Baker-McCarty

+GU to the GAMES WITH (HUMBLE)

-In newest Fall colors. the slipover \$3.98 parent windshield stickers with the colors and mascot of your favorite Southwest Conference school; also, 1950 Pocket Schedule of all games played by Southwest Conference This fall, drive to as many football games as you can.
+This fall, drive to as many football games as you can.
 Before you start, service your car at the Humble station in your neighborhood-along your way, stop for service under the Humble sign.

 When you can't go to a game, tune in one of Humble's broadcasts of Southwest Conference games.
 Again this year the Southwest's top announcers will bring you vivid, play-by-play descriptions direct from Southwest Conference stadiums.
 You'll enjoy every second, from tense start to exciting finish.

 Follow the best football in the U. S.; go to Southwest Conference games with Humble.

-MBLE OIL & REFINING CO.
+Football

+GASOLINE At many Humble stations, you'll find this in-